Skip to main content

 What Success Looks Like

-The thread stops accumulating messages and moves toward either a decision or a meeting.
+The thread stops accumulating messages and moves toward a decision or a meeting.
 The people involved feel the issue was taken seriously — not dismissed or won by whoever posted last.
+If the thread goes quiet and the work resumes, that's the outcome.
+You don't need an explicit acknowledgment that you were right.

 Practice